The NCTJ delivers industry standard qualifications for pre-entry trainee journalists and professional qualifications for working journalists.

-The qualification is designed in such a way as to give a wide variety of uses within the community journalism setting; whether as a correspondent for a news organisation, a community journalist, blogger or those wishing to use journalism as a way to draw attention to specific community issues.
+The qualification is designed in such a way as to give a wide variety of uses within the community journalism setting; whether as a community journalist, blogger or those wishing to use journalism as a way to draw attention to specific community issues.

 Entry level qualifications

-The Advanced Apprenticeship in Journalism is a training scheme which provides a direct route into the industry.
-Apprentice journalists gain skills and experience working in a news environment as well as off-the-job training at college to work towards gaining the NCTJ Diploma in Journalism Practice qualification.
+The level 3 junior journalist apprenticeship is a training scheme which provides a direct route into the industry.
+Apprentice junior journalists gain skills and experience working in a news environment as well as off-the-job training at college to work towards gaining the NCTJ Diploma in Journalism qualification.

 The National Qualification in Journalism (NQJ) is the industry’s professional qualification that trainee journalists with at least 18 months employment can take to achieve senior status as a journalist.
-Employers who support the programme register trainees with the NCTJ and a logbook providing evidence of training and experience is completed before taking the exams.
+Employers who support the programme register trainees with the NCTJ and an online logbook is completed providing evidence of training and experience before taking the exams.